zopefoundation/Zope/docs/operation.rst

 can navigate between Zope objects and on the right you can edit them by selecting different management functions with the tabs at the top of the frame.

-If you haven't used Zope before, you should head to the Zope web site and read some documentation.
-The Zope Documentation section is a good place to start.
-You can access it at https://zope.readthedocs.io/

 Troubleshooting